 Animal Welfare – This program offers assistance when a guardian is faced with large veterinary bills and unable to meet the expense.
 While we can’t pay the entire bill, we might offer funds to offset the cost.
 Each case is unique.

-CCHS helps with the costs of a range of issues, including itchy skin, worms, fighting injuries, lethargic/listlessness, salmon poisoning, trouble breathing, broken bones, URI – Upper respiratory infection, UTI – Urinary Tract Infection, etc.
+CCHS helps with the costs of a range of issues, including itchy skin, worms, fighting injuries, lethargy/listlessness, salmon poisoning, trouble breathing, broken bones, URI – Upper respiratory infection, UTI – Urinary Tract Infection, etc.

 Dental – An “ounce of prevention is worth a pound of cure .”
 It is vitally important to give your pet regular dental cleanings.
 Without it, substantial problems develop.
 It becomes much more costly to cure a diseased jawbone, an infection caused by rotten teeth, or a gastrointestinal upset due to the presence of infection.
 Taking care of preventive maintenance upfront is very cost-effective, and CCHS is here to help!

 Veterinary Medications – This is offered on a case-by-case basis and not a continual supply.

 Vaccinations – CCHS does not generally pay for routine vaccinations.
 We ask that you check out Oregon Mobile Veterinary (OMV) at www.oregonmobilevet.com.
-They come to the Rogue Ale Restaurant parking lot in Newport once a month.
+They visit the Rogue Ale Restaurant parking lot in Newport monthly.
 The Oregon Mobile Vet performs a limited visual exam to see if the animal is healthy enough for vaccines.
-They do not charge for the exam, however all other services cost.
+They do not charge for the exam; however, all other services cost.
 Please check their website for prices.
 Contact them at (503) 389-8987 or online at firstname.lastname@example.org.

-We will not pay for the euthanasia of a healthy pet.
-Until a new shelter is built, CCHS and FOLCAS are covering the cost of communal cremation.
+We do not pay for the euthanasia of a healthy pet.

 Rehoming Assistance – We offer assistance when you must give up your beloved family pet(s).
 You will deal directly with potential adopters so you can screen them and ensure your pet(s) go to a good, safe, and nurturing home.